 - Press Advanced mode

-- Type a name for your backup job
+- On General page, type a name for your backup job

 - Enter the SFTP server details

-- Under Private key section, select Personal certificate store and choose roma certificate from the list.
+- Under Private key section, select Personal certificate store and choose Backup4all_SFTP certificate from the list.

 - Press OK.